cromdenne/Personal-Blog/_drafts/Travel_Hacking.md

 being confined to flying out on a Friday and returning the following weekend.

-After we put together a list of things we wanted to do in California, we settled on staying at the Hyatt Centric Fisherman’s Wharf San Francisco, a category three hotel that cost 15,000 points per night.
+After we put together a list of things we wanted to do in California, we settled on staying at the [Hyatt Centric Fisherman’s Wharf San Francisco](https://www.hyatt.com/en-US/hotel/california/hyatt-centric-fishermans-wharf-san-francisco/sfofw){:.underline-effect}{:target="blank"}, a category three hotel that cost 15,000 points per night.
 I didn’t book anything yet though — I wanted to have everything laid out and planned before moving any points around.

 I searched for flights next.
 We preferred to fly out of our own city and Southwest didn’t service Green Bay, so I started by looking through flights with United.
-The United rewards chart showed that flights from the midwest to the west coast would be 12,500 points per person one way, or 50,000 points total for Taylor and I round-trip.
+[The United rewards chart](https://www.united.com/web/en-US/apps/mileageplus/awards/travel/awardTravel.aspx){:.underline-effect}{:target="blank"} showed that flights from the midwest to the west coast would be 12,500 points per person one way, or 50,000 points total for Taylor and I round-trip.

 Using United’s search features turned out to be pretty easy.
 You don’t need